-- The detailed investigations that have been undertaken support and justify this application including all relevant heritage, social, economic and environmental considerations.
-This proposal is considered to be of public benefit and provide an opportunity to commence the maintenance of the State listed Heritage Fernhill Estate as per the CMP, as well a public access to a significant heritage area. - The site can accommodate functions within existing structures and outdoor areas without the need for any new permanent structures. - The proposal is consistent with the Conservation Management Plan being an appropriate use of a heritage site.
-It does not have any adverse heritage impacts, rather it is the first step in the delivery of a sustainable working heritage model being developed for the Estate. - Implications for traffic, parking, and noise have been shown to be minimal and highly manageable. - The use of the house and garden and hayshed areas will provide additional economic benefits for the township of Mulgoa. - The activities proposed within the proposal will provide temporary employment opportunities for local residents through the running of functions and local businesses servicing the functions.
+- The detailed investigations that have been undertaken support and justify this development application including all relevant heritage, social, economic and environmental considerations.
+This proposal is considered to be of a wide public benefit and provides an opportunity to commence maintenance of the State listed Heritage Fernhill Estate as per the CMP as well a public access to a significant heritage area. - The site can accommodate functions within existing structures and outdoor areas without the need for any new permanent structures. - The proposal is consistent with the Conservation Management Plan being an appropriate use of a heritage site.
+It does not have any adverse heritage impacts, rather it is the first step in the delivery of a sustainable working heritage model being developed for the Estate. - Implications for traffic, parking, and noise have been shown to be minimal and highly manageable. - The regular use of the house and garden and hayshed areas will provide additional economic benefits for the township of Mulgoa.

+The activities proposed within the proposal will provide employment opportunities for local residents directly and indirectly through local businesses servicing the functions.

-8.0 CONCLUSION
+8.0 CONCLUSION:

-The application to enable the activation of the Central Precinct under clause 2.8 within the PLEP 2010, should be approved;
+The application to enable the activation of the Central Precinct under clause 5.10 (10) within the PLEP 2010, should be approved;

-- The detailed investigations that have been undertaken support and justify this application.
-This proposal is considered to be of public benefit and provide an opportunity to preserve Fernhill Estate as one of few houses built with convict labour remaining in a landscape setting. - The proposal will enable the preservation and maintenance of significant heritage items.
-The uses identified in this application will provide the opportunity to introduce public events and provide a sinking fund essential for the restoration and conservation of the heritage significance of the site. - The proposal enables the temporary use of - The uses of the Central Precinct will not involve any construction works, with existing structures, land, and temporary structures to be used on site.
-Thus, impacts regarding vegetation and wildlife, contamination, and stormwater are negligible. - The activation of the Central Precinct will support the overall vision for the majority of the subject land to be retained within an estate, thus allowing the conservation of important archaeological and aboriginal items of significance through the appropriate management. - This will open Fernhill Estate to the public for the first time and thus provide an essential community resource to the Penrith LGA that will encourage local involvement in the history and preservation of the Estate. - The events will also perform an important social role by encouraging social interaction and community involvement in the area, in addition to providing temporary jobs for the running of events and promoting economic investment and growth. - The proposal has a range of social benefits to the local community, which incorporate improved social cohesion, exposure to important historical items and the diversified range of services available in Mulgoa.
+- The detailed investigations that have been undertaken support and justify this development application.
+This proposal is considered to be of a wider public benefit and provide an opportunity to preserve Fernhill Estate as one of few houses built with convict labour remaining in a landscape setting. - The proposal will enable the preservation and maintenance of significant heritage items.
+The uses identified in this application will provide the opportunity to introduce public events and provide a sinking fund essential for the restoration and conservation of the heritage significance of the site. - The uses of the Central Precinct will not involve any construction works, with existing structures, land, and temporary structure to be used on site.
+Thus, impacts regarding vegetation and wildlife, contamination, and storm water are negligible. - The activation of the Central Precinct will support the overall vision for the majority of the subject land to be retained within an estate, thus allowing the conservation of important archaeological and aboriginal items of significance through the appropriate management. - The activation of the Central Precinct will support the overall vision for important ecological footprints to be preserved through bio-banking and vegetation management, with the events utilising areas already cleared by agriculture and characterised by exotic grasslands. - This will open Fernhill Estate to the public for the first time and thus provide an essential community resource to the Penrith LGA that will encourage local involvement in the history and preservation of the Estate. - The events will also perform an important social role by encouraging social interaction and community involvement in the area, in addition to providing jobs for the running of events and promoting economic investment and growth. - The proposal has a range of social benefits to the local community, which incorporate improved social cohesion, exposure to important historical items and the diversified range of services available in Mulgoa.